cquzhangtao/Discrete-Event-Simulation-Manufacturing/README.md

 # Introduction
-This project builds a discrete event simulator for materail flows on shop floor.
+This project builds a discrete event simulator for material flows on the shop floor.